-(53) hyzóm hogy mind ez vylaag sem foghatta volna meg believe-1sG that all the world neither catch-POSSIB-PERF.3SG be-COND PRT 'I believe that not even the whole wide world could have grasped it.' (Érdy C., 54a)
+(53) hyzóm hogy mind ez vylaag sem foghatta believe-1SG that all this world neither catch-POSSIB-PERF.3SG volna meg be-COND PRT 'I believe that not even the whole wide world could have grasped it' (Érdy C. 54a)

-Cases such as (52) characterise a particular stage of the Jespersen cycle in OH: n-words such as semmi 'nothing' and senki 'no-one' have been attested, but their distribution appears to be more restricted than in Modern Hungarian (cf. É. Kiss 2014b).
-(As we saw in example (4) above, postverbal n- words could be exchanged for indefinite valami 'something', or for an indeterminate pronoun, as in (30).)
+Cases such as (52) characterise a particular stage of the Jespersen cycle in OH: n-words such as semmi 'nothing' senki 'no-one' have been attested, but their distribution appears to be more restricted than in Modern Hungarian (cf. É.Kiss (2014)).
+(It could be seen in example (4) on page 3 that postverbal n- words could be exhcanged for indefinite valami 'someone' or for an indeterminate pronoun, as in (30) on page 14.)

-An interesting consequence of the purely logical use of minden in front of negation is that it could occur as a polarity/FC item in expressions with $n\'{e}lk\"{u}l$ 'without'.
-(Again, mind did not appear in such environments.)8 Example (39), repeated here as (54), shows minden in a Free Choice role with $n\'{e}lk\"{u}l$ 'without'.
+An interesting consequence of the purely logical use of minden in front of negation is that it could occur as a polarity/FC item in expressions with $n\acute{e}lk\ddot{u}l$ 'without'.
+(Again, mind did not appear in such environments.)8 Example (39), repeated here as (54), shows minden in a Free Choice role with $n\acute{e}lk\ddot{u}l$ 'without'.

-(54) De zenth pether azonnal fel alwan mÿnden feelelē melkÿlbut Saint Peter immediately up standing every fear-without

-Es retthegeesnlelkÿl nagÿ fel zowal monda... and trepidation-without great loud word-INSTR said

-'But Saint Peter was instantly on his feet and said loudly, without any fear or trepidation...'
+(54) De zenth pether azonnal fel alwan mÿnden feelelēmelkÿl But Saint Peter immediately up standing every fear-without Es retthegeesnlelkÿl nagÿ fel zowal monda... and trepidation-without great loud word-INSTR said 'But Saint Peter was instantly on his feet and said loudly, without any fear or trepidation ...' (Érsekújvár C. 80va)

-(Érsekújvár C., 80va)
+3.4 The unexpected

+This subsection is devoted to rarities and exotic cases from the codices.
+They are presented here because they shed light on (i) The quasi-lexical meaning of

-(i) minden kertelés nélkül every hedging without'without any hedging/fudging'
+(i) minden kertelés nélkül every hedging without 'without any hedging/fudging'

-An anonymous reviewer finds such MH examples perfectly acceptable and productive.
+An anonymous reviewer finds such MH examples perfectly accceptable and productive.
 In the author's dialect, however, they appear a bit unusual.

-$^{^8}$ Modern Hungarian tends to employ genuine FC items in such expressions, such as $ak\acute{a}r+$ pronoun or $b\acute{a}r+$ pronoun.
+8Modern Hungarian tends to employ genuine FC items in such expressions, such as $ak\acute{a}r$ +pronoun or $b\acute{a}r$ +pronoun.
 Occasionally, minden can still be used (László Kálmán, p.c.):